Port Washington Union Free School District

-The Port Washington Union Free School District is a public school district on Long Island, in New York.
+The Port Washington Union Free School District – also known as the Port Washington School District or simply Port Schools – is a public school district on the Cow Neck Peninsula within the Town of North Hempstead, in Nassau County, on Long Island, in New York, United States.

 Overview

 Service area

 The Port Washington UFSD serves the villages of Baxter Estates, Manorhaven, Port Washington North, and Sands Point, and the unincorporated hamlet of Port Washington, as well as portions of the villages of Flower Hill and Plandome Manor.